Tejaaswini28499/Training-Devops/Devops2025/helm/my understanding.md

-Its a package manager for Kubernetes which helps you to install k8 controllers or the third party applications you can install, update uninstall or package appln as helm charts and help others to download and package and use the appln step 1: add the repo step 2: Install helm command using helm command we can install Grafana, argocd, Prometheus or third party appln like nginx
+Its a package manager for Kubernetes which helps you to install k8 controllers or the third party applications you can install, update uninstall or package appln as helm charts and help others to download and package and use the appln step 1: add the repo step 2: Install helm command step 3: Once Helm is installed and the repo is added step 4: Pull the NGINX chart from Bitnami’s repo helm repo add bitnami https://charts.bitnami.com/bitnami helm install my-nginx bitnami/nginx step 5: Create all required Kubernetes objects (Deployment, Service, etc.) step 6: Deploy it to your cluster

+using helm command we can install Grafana, argocd, Prometheus or third party appln like nginx

 why helm??